On this Day in History ... 03 August

 On 03 Aug 1347 the English captured Calais [Map] providing England with a French port for the next two hundred years.
 Thomas Beauchamp 11th Earl Warwick (age 34) commanded, John Lisle 2nd Baron Lisle (age 29), Richard Vache and Henry of Grosmont 1st Duke Lancaster (age 37) fought during the year long siege.

 On 03 Aug 1394 Anne of Bohemia Queen Consort England was buried at Chapel of St Edward the Confessor, Westminster Abbey [Map] with Archbishop Thomas Fitzalan aka Arundel (age 41) presiding.
 King Richard II of England (age 27) attended.
-Richard Fitzalan 9th Earl Surrey 11th Earl Arundel (age 48), brother of the presiding Archbishop, and his wife Philippa Mortimer Countess Pembroke, Arundel and Surrey (age 18), arrived late causing Richard, in a rage, to snatch a wand and strike FitzAlan in the face drawing blood.
+Richard Fitzalan 9th Earl of Surrey 11th Earl of Arundel (age 48), brother of the presiding Archbishop, and his wife Philippa Mortimer Countess Pembroke, Arundel and Surrey (age 18), arrived late causing Richard, in a rage, to snatch a wand and strike FitzAlan in the face drawing blood.

 William Douglas 3rd Lord Drumlanrig (age 20) was present.

 On 03 Aug 1482.
-Brass to Simon Boleyn (age 35) Vicar of Church of St Peter and St Paul Salle [Map].
+Brass to Simon Boleyn (age 35) Vicar of Church of St Peter and St Paul, Salle [Map].
 Inscription: Orate p. a'i'a.
 Simonis Boleyn, capellani, qui obt.
 3 die mensis Augi.
 1482.

-Simon Boleyn: Around 1447 he was born to Geoffrey Boleyn (age 41) and Ann Hoo (age 22).
-On 03 Aug 1482 Simon Boleyn (age 35) died.
+Simon Boleyn: Around 1447 he was born to Geoffrey Boleyn and Ann Hoo.
+On 03 Aug 1482 Simon Boleyn died.

 On 03 Aug 1494 Nicholas Montgomery (age 60) died.
 He was buried at St Andrew's Church, Great Cubley [Map].
 Effigy, if there were one, now missing.
 Attributed to Harpur and Moorecock of Burton on Trent.
 Chest with Weepers.